Mailu/Stats/README.md

 #### Manual

-If you want to build the service manually you should set some environment-variables, here it a list of all, their defaults and what they're for:
+If you want to build the service manually you should set some environment-variables, here is a list of all, their defaults and what they're for:

 |variable|default value|purpose|
 |---|---|---|